AppDirect/service-integration-sdk/README.md

 To incorporate the SDK into your application please see  [Getting Started](https://github.com/AppDirect/service-integration-sdk/wiki/Getting-Started).

 ## Event Handling
-Using the SDK enables your application to handle AppDirect marketplace integration events.
+The SDK enables your application to handle AppDirect marketplace integration events.
 You have full control of the logic that your connector will execute when an integration events.
 See the [Getting Started](https://github.com/AppDirect/service-integration-sdk/wiki/Getting-Started) page for more information on how to implement your integration event handlers.